top of page

 No. If you will not be available on Finals Day, try to arrange the game if possible before Finals Day or soon after.

-Am I obliged to make the tea and wash up on Tuesdays and Saturdays?
+Am I obliged to put out drinks and wash up?

 Who cleans the pavilion and does maintenance jobs?